 Often when clients come to see me they are embarrassed to share they are having thoughts about suicide.

 My approach is to explain the chemical reactions which take place when we have dangerous thoughts.
-Often when clients understand this it makes perfect sense and also removes the shame often associated with thoughts of self harm and suicide.
+Often when clients understand this it makes perfect sense and also removes the shame often associated with thoughts of self-harm and suicide.

 However it is important to point out I have a duty if there is a risk of serious harm to you or others to manage and reduce that risk.
 Often suicide or violence is disclosed in sessions which presents a conflict between keeping our work private and making a disclosure which will reduce the risk of harm.
+Decisions to work through the risk, are not taken lightly.

 The ethical approach is to discuss any conflict in advance or as soon as possible after the conflict becomes apparent.
 By speaking further it can help to clarify what was said and therefore the risk that was heard.
 It also may present you with choices as to what support you would prefer.
 Clients are usually relieved to discover self harm and suicidal thoughts are the bodies way of creating soothing through the cortisol released after dangerous behaviour.